-Facts, Identification & Control
+Facts, Identification, & Control

-Signs of a Boll Weevil Infestation
+Signs of Infestation

 Controlling boll weevil populations in American cotton-producing states has been a major concern for many years.
-Since its arrival in the latter 19th century, the boll weevil has caused billions of dollars in estimated damage to the cotton industry.
+Damage from the feeding adults appears on the flowers and other areas of the plant.